connorlovejoy/Reset-Glitch-Hack-3-Phat-QSB/README.md

 RGH3 Phat QSB v1.zip is a .brd file

-Will keep editing the file a bit but here is what created so far.
+Will keep editing the file a bit but here is what I've created so far.

 3DPCB